baasbox/docs/source/index.md

 recovery, images and push notifications.
 Each record has the Edit button that allows you to modify its action.
 See also [Settings](#settings).

+## Api Access

+The Api Access section allows you to manage which rest endpoints are accessible to non administrator users.
+Those are grouped by functionality under a **Function** group.
+Each record has a button to switch on and off the endpoints in the named group.

 ## Database Management